Creating and Managing Workflows

 When testing a workflow loop, you can see the results of the loop on each item in its list of inputs by selecting the Loop operator.
 You can select the individual items from the list to review additional details.

-Click anywhere on the canvas outside of any steps, or select the Test Overview button to refer back to the results of the workflow test as a whole.
+Select anywhere on the canvas outside of any steps, or select the Test Overview button to refer back to the results of the workflow test as a whole.

 If your test fails, the step the workflow failed on is highlighted and an error is displayed.
-If your workflow error was related to the test input, select Start New Test to edit your test input and run your test again.
+If your workflow error was related to the test input, select Start New Test to edit your test input and run the test again.

-When your workflow test completes with a Failure step, the test is considered a failed test and the results of the failure step are displayed.
+If your workflow test completes with a Failure step, the test is considered a failed test and the results of the failure step are displayed.

 Simulating a Workflow Test